The Top Reasons Why People Bully

 Bullying is Rewarded

-Unfortunately, bullying behavior is often rewarding because the person who does it gets what they want.
-Every time a bully wins and succeeds in getting what they want, it reinforces their behavior.
-When a bully controls and intimidates others, they usually achieve what they set out to do-they intimidate and control.
+Bullying behavior is often rewarding because the person who does it gets what they want.
+Every time a person who bullies wins and succeeds in getting what they want, it reinforces their behavior.
+When they control and intimidate others, they usually achieve what they set out to do: intimidate and control.
 Bullies can also have their behavior rewarded if others encourage them and join in.
 This gives them the attention they desire.

 How to Stop Bullying